BackwoodsBoomtree/MCD43C4_VIs/README.md

 ## Masks

 User can define a snow and qc threshold to use when extracting the MCD43C4 data.
 The code also employs a land cover mask from MCD12 to ensure only land pixels are included in the output.
 Fork the code to change filters and techniques when processing other datasets, as needed.

-A zero tolerance for snow cover was selected per Walther et. al. (2016).
-We also found that there is very little data in the tropics if the QC filter was set lower than 3 (0 = best and 5 = worst).
-Thus, we elected to use a QC filter of 3.

 ## Geographic Coordinate System